 Qualification Scoring for Academic Ranking (Stage One) A ranked list will be created after interview.
-Offers where made, will be on the following basis: Any additional information or subject requirements Irish Leaving Certificate (being completed for the first time in 2022) Junior Certificate - best 9 subjects: Alphabetic grading: A grade = 4 points B grade = 3 points C grade = 1 point Or for the new grading system: Distinction = 4 points Higher Merit = 3 points Merit = 1 point H1 H1 (Biology and Chemistry) H1 H1 H2 H2 at higher level in Leaving Certificate.
+Offers where made, will be on the following basis: Any additional information or subject requirements Irish Leaving Certificate (being completed for the first time in 2024) Junior Certificate - best 9 subjects: Alphabetic grading: A grade = 4 points B grade = 3 points C grade = 1 point Or for the new grading system: Distinction = 4 points Higher Merit = 3 points Merit = 1 point H1 H1 (Biology and Chemistry) H1 H1 H2 H2 at higher level in Leaving Certificate.
 Grades O3 in English and Mathematics at ordinary level are required if not offered at higher level.
 Must have Physics background - Junior Certificate Science grade A/Higher Merit if Physics if not taken as part of Leaving Certificate.
 Only two attempts at application for entry to Medicine through UCAS will be accepted on the basis of Leaving Certificate qualifications.
 Please note that certain conditions apply if it is a second attempt.
-Scottish qualifications (for those completing Scottish Advanced Highers for the first time in 2022) A minimum of ABBBB in Scottish Highers at the first attempt is required.
-Applicants will be scored as follows ABBBB = 28 points AABBB = 30 points AAABB = 32 points AAABB = 34 points AAAAB = 34 points Advanced Highers: AA (for those with AAAAA at Highers) All other candidates need three Advanced Highers: AAB (for those with AAAAB in Highers) AAA (for those with ABBBB-AAABB in Highers) Advanced Highers must include A grades in Chemistry and at least one from Biology/Human Biology, Physics or Maths.
-If not taken as an Advanced Higher, Biology/Human Biology Higher (minimum Grade B) is required.
+Please seek advice from Admissions and Access Service if repeating Leaving Certificate since performance in the other subjects at the first attempt is important.
+Scottish qualifications (for those completing Scottish Advanced Highers for the first time in 2024) A minimum of ABBBB in Scottish Highers at the first attempt is required.
+Applicants will be scored as follows ABBBB = 28 points AABBB = 30 points AAABB = 32 points AAAAB = 34 points AAAAA = 36 points Advanced Highers: AA (for those with AAAAA at Highers) All other candidates need three Advanced Highers: AAB (for those with AAAAB in Highers) AAA (for those with ABBBB-AAABB in Highers) Advanced Highers must include A grades in Chemistry and at least one from Biology/Human Biology, Physics or Maths.
+If not taken as an Advanced Higher then Higher Biology/Human Biology Higher grade B is required.
 In addition, Standard Grade, Intermediate 2 or National 5 English, Physics and Mathematics.
 Only two attempts at application for entry to Medicine through UCAS will be accepted.
 Please note that certain conditions apply if it is a second attempt.
+Please seek advice from Admissions and Access Service if repeating since performance in the other subjects at the first attempt is important.